RT-Tap/OrderbookTechAnalysis-Integration/README.md

       ex. backs up database `orderbooktechanal` to a file named orderbooktechanal.dump (use `--all-databases` in place of `--databases orderbooktechanal` to back up everything)
       >  `docker exec orderbookTechAnalysisUsers mysqldump -uroot -psecret --databases orderbooktechanal > orderbooktechanal.dump`

+this is a change i need to test git merge with

 ## OrderbookTechAnalysis-Logger
  A service that is run to coninuaosuly monitor a level 2 / 3 financial data stream, consolidate and log the information into a database.